 The Council is also agreed that the rates should be high enough in the early years of the program to cover at least year-by-year disbursements.
 Disbursements will ultimately be substantially greater than they are now, and we believe there is no justification for current contributors paying less than enough to cover current disbursements.
 Moreover, many people were disturbed to have the outgo from the old-age and survivors insurance trust fund greater than the income in 1957 and 1958, and in prospect in 1959.
-We are therefore in complete accord with the action taken by the Congress to increase the rates in 1959 and 1960.
+We are therefore in complete accord with the action taken by the Congress, to increase the rates in 1959 and 1960.
 These changes are necessary to avoid an excess of outgo over income in 1960 and in the next several years.

 The Council also believes that the rate increase provided by the new schedule for 1963 is justified by all the evidence now available.
 Although it might prove possible to postpone the 1963 increase for a year or two, it is nevertheless clear that a rate increase will be needed soon after 1963, if not in that year, to prevent outgo from again exceeding income.
-We believe that there is merit in maintaining the schedule in the law unless and until there is a strong case for change.
+We believe that there is merit in main-